Blip logo

 Why This Works in 2026

-This structure acts as a hybrid test + scale model.
+This structure acts as a hybrid test + scale model with several benefits:

 Instead of killing ads early, you: